 - 5. Click Record (▶) and then direct the scanner at the object. - 6.
 Scan the object freely.
 You can pause and resume the session as necessary. - 7.
 Click Stop; all scans will move to the coordinate system with the Z axis normal to the base. - 8.
 Close the Scan panel.
-After Artec Studio performs Fine registration, the Base removal algorithm will remove the previously detected supporting surface.
+The Base removal algorithm will remove the previously detected supporting surface.
 If not, erase it manually.